Gibby/dockerfiles/openconnect/README.md

 A container that runs unbound and openconnect(with a SOCKS5 proxy).
 NOTE: Privileged mode is needed for the TUN adapter in the container.

-After unbound starts up, it overwrites /etc/resolv.conf in the container to use 127.0.0.1
+After unbound starts up(if UNBOUND is set to true), it overwrites /etc/resolv.conf in the container to use 127.0.0.1

 ## Environment variables needed
-PASSWORD - The password passed to openconnect.
+UNBOUND - TRUE (To run unbound in container also) PASSWORD - The password passed to openconnect.

 OPTIONS - Options passed to openconnect.
 Example -e OPTIONS="-u awesome_admin --authgroup=ADMINS --no-cert-check"